 End the cruel practice of feline declawing

 Declawing is inhumane, unnecessary and already illegal in many places around the world.
-Nevada Humane Society has been working with lawmakers as well as local and national animal welfare groups to help pass Assembly Bill 209 in our state legislature.
-This bill will effectively ban the declawing of cats in Nevada except when medically necessary.
-We need your help to contact our lawmakers to get this bill passed!
+Nevada Humane Society has been working with lawmakers as well as local and national animal welfare groups to help make this cruel practice illegal in our state and we need your help.

 Why is declawing so harmful to cats?